microsoft/terminal/doc/specs/#4993 - Keyboard Selection/Keyboard-Selection.md

 ### Contextual Keybindings
 This feature introduces a large number of keybindings that only work if a selection is active.
 Currently, key bindings cannot be bound to a context, so if a user binds `moveSelectionPoint` to `shift+up` and there is no selection, `shift+up` is sent directly to the Terminal.
 In the future, a `context` key could be added to new bindings to get around this problem.
 That way, users could bind other actions to `shift+up` to run specifically when a selection is not active.

+### Copy Mode - Start in Block Selection
+If requested by a user, a boolean `blockMode` keybinding argument can be added to `copyMode`.
+It will default to false.
+A user can set it to true to have `copyMode` start in block selection mode.

 ## Resources